whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 5. Run queries.
 6. Run `indexer --all --rotate` regularly, to update the indexes.

 Note that instead of inserting the data into indexes online, the `indexer` tool instead creates a shadow copy of the specified index(es) offline, and then sends a signal to `searchd` to pick up that copy.
-So you should _never_ get a partially populated index with `indexer`; it’s always all-or-nothing.
+So you should *never* get a partially populated index with `indexer`; it’s always all-or-nothing.

 More details on running with configs are also below, refer to the [“Writing your first config”](http://sphinxsearch.com/docs/sphinx3.html#writing-your-first-config) section.

-### Getting started on Linux (and MacOS)
+### Getting Started on Linux (and MacOS)

-Versions and file names _will_ vary, and you most likely _will_ want to configure Sphinx at least a little, but for an immediate quickstart:
+Versions and file names *will* vary, and you most likely *will* want to configure Sphinx at least a little, but for an immediate quickstart:

 ```
 $ wget -q http://sphinxsearch.com/files/sphinx-3.0.2-2592786-linux-amd64.tar.gz